 I designed the Estée Lauder Corporation's annual Innovation event for five consecutive years as an independent consultant.
 The innovation fair is a day-long conference that allows the company to display new technologies, product research and sustainability efforts.
 The conference is attended by executives from all of the Estee Lauder brands across the globe and is a much-anticipated gathering.
 For each year, I worked with the Innovations team to create a visual language for the event - including event logo, icons, signage, notebook, gift bags and Powerpoint presentations.

 As Associate Director of Art & Design at Origins Natural Resources, I was responsible for design, art direction, and overseeing production on a wide variety of packaging projects.
-Origins has a strong heritage of environmental stewardship, and the packaging is designed to be produced in an eco-friendly manner using recycled content, soy inks and biodegradeable materials.
-Origins' earth-first brand values come through in the designs and color palettes, which are most often nature-inspired.
+Origins has a strong heritage of environmental stewardship, and all packaging is produced in an eco-friendly manner using recycled content, soy-based inks, and biodegradable materials.
+Origins' brand values come through in the designs and color palettes, which are most often nature-inspired.

 Arghand, an all-natural, sustainable skincare line produced in Afghanistan, was founded by Sarah Chayes, a former correspondent for National Public Radio who covered the fall of the Taliban and stayed to help rebuild the war-torn country, creating economic opportunities within the local community.
 Arghand came to me with a challenge to help re-brand the line for a more prestige market.
 In addition to the logo design, new label concepts were explored, including the selected direction inspired by Islamic calligraphy.